DiogoF17/LPOO_18-19/docs/README.md

 #### 1.1 Problem in Context

-> One of the first decisions/problems that we had was to find a way to seperate the code for the game's logic (that is, the inner workings of the game, such as the player and enemies movement, when the game ends, etc) from the drawing module, that is in charge of transmiting the game´s logic and current state onto the screen, for the user to understand/interract.
+> One of the first decisions/problems that we had was to find a way to separate the code for the game's logic (that is, the inner workings of the game, such as the player and enemies movement, when the game ends, etc) from the drawing module, that is in charge of transmiting the game´s logic and current state onto the screen, for the user to understand/interract.
 Seperating the two modules would help us in the future, if we wanted to change only the drawing module, for example: we wouldn't need to change anything in the logic module, because they are seperated and not dependent.

 #### 1.2 The Pattern